The Lion and the Lute: Music of Pope Leo X

 Vocal ensemble Schola Antiqua serves as the Lumen Christi Institute’s Artists-in-Residence.
 Lumen Christi supports Schola Antiqua in providing unparalleled offerings related to the foundations of Catholic liturgy and music.
 Michael Alan Anderson, the Artistic Director of Schola Antiqua and a graduate of the University of Chicago, works closely with the Institute to deliver concerts and workshops on the Church’s great treasury of sacred music.
 Click here for more information.

-Two concerts will be held by Schola Antiqua, one at Loyola Academy on Thursday, May 21st and the other at the University of Chicago on Friday, May 22nd
+The concert will be performed twice: in Wilmette on May 21 and at the University of Chicago on May 22.

-The Thursday concert will be preceded by a cocktail reception.
-Following the concert, the Schola will sing Vespers.
+The Thursday, May 21st concert will be preceded by a cocktail reception.
+Following the concert, the Schola will sing Compline.
 Please click here for more details.

-The Friday concert will be preceded by a short conversation featuring Ada Palmer (University of Chicago), Fr.
-Nathan Ford, SJC (St. John Cantius), and Michael Anderson (Schola Antiqua) on the nature of sacred music.
-The Friday concert will be followed by a Mass sung by the Schola.
-Please click here for more details.
+The Friday, May 22nd concert will be preceded by a short conversation featuring Ada Palmer (University of Chicago), Fr.
+Nathan Ford, SJC (St. John Cantius), and Michael Anderson (Schola Antiqua) on the nature of sacred music and the legacy of Leo X. Please click here for more details.